-The Company had a net loss on marketable securities of \$1,733,000 for the year ended June 30, 2019 compared to a net loss on marketable securities of \$1,777,000 for the year ended June 30, 2018.
-For the year ended June 30, 2019, the Company had a net unrealized loss of \$254,000 and zero realized loss, related to the Company's investment in the common stock of Comstock Mining Inc. ("Comstock" - NYSE MKT: LODE).
-For the year ended June 30, 2018, the Company had an unrealized loss of \$2,337,000 and a realized loss of \$6,007,000, related to the Company's investment in the common stock of Comstock.
+The Company had a net loss on marketable securities of \$1,913,000 for the year ended June 30, 2020 compared to a net loss on marketable securities of \$1,733,000 for the year ended June 30, 2019.
+For the year ended June 30, 2020 and 2019, the Company had a net unrealized loss of zero and \$254,000, respectively, related to the Company's investment in the common stock of Comstock Mining Inc. ("Comstock" - NYSE MKT: LODE).

-As of June 30, 2019 and 2018, investments in Comstock represent approximately 7% of the Company's investment portfolio.
+As of June 30, 2020 and 2019, investments in Comstock represent approximately 11% and 7% of the Company's investment portfolio, respectively.
+For the year ended June 30, 2020, the Company had a net realized loss of \$641,000 and a net unrealized loss of \$1,272,000.
 For the year ended June 30, 2019, the Company had a net realized loss of \$806,000 and a net unrealized loss of \$927,000.
-For the year ended June 30, 2018, the Company had a net realized loss of \$5,375,000 and a net unrealized gain of \$3,598,000.

 Gains and losses on marketable securities may fluctuate significantly from period to period in the future and could have a significant impact on the Company's results of operations.
 However, the amount of gain or loss on marketable securities for any given period may have no predictive value and variations in amount from period to period may have no analytical value.
-For a more detailed description of the Composition of the Company's marketable securities see the Marketable Securities section below.
+For a more detailed description of the composition of the Company's marketable securities see the Marketable Securities section below.

-During the years ended June 30, 2019 and 2018, the Company performed an impairment analysis of its other investments and determined that its investments had other than temporary impairment and recorded impairment losses of \$98,000 and \$200,000, respectively.
+During the years ended June 30, 2020 and 2019, the Company performed an impairment analysis of its other investments and determined that its investments had other than temporary impairment and recorded impairment losses of \$219,000 and \$98,000, respectively.

 The Company and its subsidiaries, Portsmouth and Santa Fe, compute and file income tax returns and prepare discrete income tax provisions for financial reporting.
-The income tax benefit (expense) during the years ended June 30, 2019 and 2018 represents primarily the combined income tax effect of Portsmouth's pretax income which includes its share in net income from the Hotel and the pre-tax loss from Intergroup (standalone).
+The income tax benefit during the years ended June 30, 2020 and 2019 represents primarily the combined income tax effect of Portsmouth's pretax (loss) income which includes its share in net (loss) income from the Hotel and the pre-tax loss from InterGroup (standalone).